SuperNova76/TopCPToolKit/docs/settings/others.md

     !!! warning
         In AnalysisBase, vectors of bools cannot be handled properly.
 Instead, use 0/1 values.

+`GRLDict`
+:   a custom GRL dictionary with key some name and value a GRL file.
+The default is `{}` (empty dictionary), i.e. use recommended values.

+`noFilter`
+:   whether to toggle off event filtering.
+The default is `False`, i.e. apply filtering.

 ### [GeneratorAnalysisBlock](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/AsgAnalysisAlgorithms/python/AsgAnalysisConfig.py)
+Name in YAML: **GeneratorLevelAnalysis**

 `saveCutBookkeepers`
 :   whether to save the cut bookkeepers information into the output file.
 The default is `True`.